Chartability/POUR-CAF/README.md

 _This heuristic is based on standards_.

-There is not more than one process available to reach the same information.
+__Description__: There is not more than one process available to reach the same information.
 If DX is contained within or participates in complex user interface flows, such as transitions between views or states, interacting with filters, or moving between pages, there must be alternative paths to reach that same state (such as with search features, parallel UI controls, etc).

 __Cited standard__: [https://www.w3.org/WAI/WCAG21/Understanding/multiple-ways.html](https://www.w3.org/WAI/WCAG21/Understanding/multiple-ways.html)